uwplse/reincarnate-aec/README.md

 In order to show the working synthesis tool, we provide the case studies we showed in the paper (`Section 6`).
 We also provide some other smaller examples that are faster than the ones in the paper.

+_Note_: Before running any scripts, feel free to check that the directories `aec/synthed-cads/cad3` and `aec/synthed-cads/scad` are both empty.

 * We recommend first running the script `./scripts/basic-synth.sh` to run the synthesis tool on the 5 programs we showed for the compiler.
 This should